 How to act, who to contact and how can they help!

-Being arrested abroad: a nightmare that’s made it to the silver screen multiple times, and that no tourist wants to live.
+Being arrested abroad is a nightmare that’s made it to the silver screen multiple times, and that no tourist wants to live.
 Sometimes, however, this isn’t a choice, and even the most careful traveler will end up in trouble.

 So, if you end up being arrested abroad, what should you do?